wyleyr/hankel1867tr/04-II-GeneralTheoryOfForms.md

 We have above become acquainted with the fact that $\Theta(a,b),
-\lambda(a,b)$ must change when the first term $a$ changes while the second term $b$ remains constant as a necessary consequence of the presupposed one-valuedness of the lytic and thetic [operation]{.origphrase title="Verknüpfung"}.
-We now assume --- and call this entire presupposition that of <dfn>complete one-valuedness</dfn> --- that when in $\Theta(a,b)$ the second term changes, while the
+\lambda(a,b)$ must change when the first term $a$ changes while the second term $b$ remains constant as a necessary consequence of the assumed one-valuedness of the lytic and thetic [operation]{.origphrase title="Verknüpfung"}.
+We now assume --- and call this entire assumption that of <dfn>complete one-valuedness</dfn> --- that when in $\Theta(a,b)$ the second term changes, while the
 <a lang="en" class="origpage" id="p.23" title="Page 23"></a>